X

 Best Book Award

-Award given to the best book on migration and/or citizenship published in calendar year 2022.
+Award given to the best book on migration and/or citizenship published in calendar year 2023.
 Edited volumes are not eligible.
-Deadline for nominations: March 1, 2023
+Nominations (including self-nominations) must be made by a section member; if a publisher submits the nomination, the author(s) must be a section member.
+Nomination instructions: Please send a copy of the nominated book to each committee member at the below addresses: Deadline for nominations: March 1, 2024

 Award Committee